 AVJB Public Sector Equality Duty

-In accordance with the Equality Act 2010 and the Equality Act (Specific Duties) (Scotland) Regulations 2012, we introduced the ‘Ayrshire Valuation Joint Board Public Sector Equality Duty’ (see below).
+In accordance with the Equality Act 2010 and the Equality Act (Specific Duties) (Scotland) Regulations 2012, we introduced the ‘Ayrshire Valuation Joint Board Public Sector Equality Duty’.
 This scheme was effective from April 2013 for a period of four years and was subject to review in April 2015.

 A new Equality Duty Scheme was introduced with effect from 30th April 2017.
-It will be in place for a period of four years and will be subject to review in April 2019.
-You can click on the link below to access the Ayrshire Valuation Joint Board Public Sector Equality Duty 2017 – 2021.
+It will be in place for a period of four years and was subject to review in April 2019.
+You can click on the links below to access the Ayrshire Valuation Joint Board Public Sector Equality Duty 2017 – 2021 and the Ayrshire Valuation Joint Board Public Sector Equality Duty 2017-2021 - Progress Report 2019.

 The Equality Act 2010 imposes a duty on public authorities when exercising public functions to have due regard to the General Duties which are :